• Skip to primary navigation

 • 2 hands holding the grey plate filled with japanese stir fry noodle with a small bowl of ginger pickle.

-15-Minute Easy Yakisoba ( Stir Fried Japanese Noodles )
+Yakisoba Recipe ( Stir Fried Japanese Noodles )

 • A white bowl containing stir fry udon noodles, stir fry beef slices and finely chopped spring onions